NHOrus/srwq-compilation/episode-23.md

 *None of the other mechs have the capability to reach orbit without external boosters.
 However, I do beleive the Altairlion has a second seat in the cockpit, which is currently unused.
 We could bring someone along, in a support role.*

-"I...I'm not sure.
-I'd kinda like Ibis along...But I'm not sure what for?"
+"I...
+I'm not sure.
+I'd kinda like Ibis along...
+But I'm not sure what for?"

 *Ibis' skill is as a support gunner, not an engineer.
 I don't see how much she can add to the combat efficiency of a DC-trained team with new mechs.*